 Small flat-bottomed utility boats are designed for shallow waters and are typically between 10-16 feet long.
 The hull has almost no deadrise or just a few degrees at the most, providing minimal draft and excellent stability.
 Some high performance boats are also flat-bottomed because they skim across the smooth water of lakes and rivers and achieve maximum speed while remaining stable.

 1. G3 GATOR TOUGH 18 CC

 The G3 Gator Tough 18 CC is brimming with fishing features.
 Fishing enthusiasts will appreciate the 16-gallon livewell, vertical console rod racks, a raised forward casting deck, and more.
 The aluminum hull is light and super sturdy and can take a pounding, and the console is constructed from fiberglass.
-The camo finish and low draft look stylish.
-We can envisage Indiana Jones cruising on the Gator Tough through the outbacks.
+The camo finish and low draft look stylish, while also making it suitable for use as a hunting boat.
+We can envisage Indiana Jones cruising on the Gator Tough through the outback.

 View G3 GATOR TOUGH 18 CC boats for sale on Boat Trader now.

 2. LUND RENEGADE

 The Lund Renegade is the perfect family fishing boat.
 It includes a center rod locker, two livewells, large casting decks and even a ski pylon options for family fun.
 There’s even a boarding ladder and rear flip seats to accommodate family and friends.
 Lund’s aluminum hull design features a pronounced center keel which provides impressive stability and durability.

 3. TRACKER PRO GUIDE V 16